mattruzicka/evolvable/README.md

 Assigns the goal object's value.
 Will continue running until any instance's value reaches it.
 See [evaluation](#evaluation-1)

 ### Evolvable::Population#best_instance
+Delegates to evaluation object.
 Returns an instance with the value that is nearest to the goal value.

+### Evolvable::Population#best_value
+Delegates to evaluation object.
+Returns the value of the best instance.

 ### Evolvable::Population#met_goal?
 Returns true if any instance's value matches the goal value, otherwise false.